 When you think of moonshine, you probably think of backwoods stills, bootleggers, and Appalachian car chases.
 Or maybe you think of George Jones singing the praises of "Pappy's corn squeezing'" in his 1959 hit "White Lightning."
 Appalachia and the South are steeped in moonshine lore -- and for a good reason.
 Countless distillers and bootleggers risked life and limb to make and deliver homemade spirits in dry counties.
 It even gets its name from distillers brewing batches beneath the light of the moon so as not to be detected by the law.

 By definition, moonshine is illegally made, untaxed liquor.
-But the term moonshine has come to represent the process of making high-proof spirits and many commercial distilleries use family recipes passed down for a couple hundred years.
+But the term moonshine has come to represent the process of making high-proof spirits, and many commercial distilleries use family recipes passed down for a couple of hundred years.

 So is moonshine made by commercial distilleries authentic moonshine?
 Well, some would argue that any alcohol made legally isn't real moonshine.
-We just say it's real good.
+We just say it's delicious.
 And it seems like a lot of folks agree.
-Here are the 10 best legal moonshine brands in the United States.
+Here are the ten best legal moonshine brands in the United States.